 Harlem School District 122 is reviewing how our elementary schools are configured to better align our buildings with long-term enrollment, protect class sizes, and sustain high-quality programs for students.

-On December 15, 2025, the Board of Education will consider a recommendation for updating our elementary structure beginning in 2026–2027.
+The Board of Education will consider a recommendation for updating our elementary structure beginning in 2026–2027.

 Harlem 122 has experienced significant demographic and financial changes that require long-term structural planning.
 Key factors include: